-Russell Park is home to the Atlantic Beach Athletic Association, First Coast Soccer, and hosts the City's Annual Family Fun Day & Camp Out Under the Stars in October for area families.
+Russell Park is home to the Atlantic Beach Athletic Association, First Coast Soccer, and hosts the City's Annual Family Fun Day and Camp Out Under the Stars in October for area families.

 The Atlantic Beach Athletic Association is home to the Atlantic Beach Little League Baseball, Softball and T-Ball leagues.
 Workshops and Clinics are also provided by the league.
-For more information on Spring or Fall sign-ups, call 904-249-2989 or visit www.abbaseball.com.
+For more information on Spring or Fall sign-ups, call 904-249-2989 or visit the Atlantic Beach Baseball website.

 1 Begonia Street

-Off Seminole Road, between West Park & East Park Terraces
+Off Seminole Road, between West Park and East Park Terraces

 Johansen Park is a 12-acre passive park off of Seminole Road in the Selva Marina neighborhood.
 Just blocks from the ocean, Johansen has a canopy of trees and grassy areas for picnicing.
-This park is home to the annual University of North Florida English Department's Shakespeare in the Park and the Annual Atlantic Beach Arts in the Park festival with 70 fine arts and crafts exhibitors - along with music and food - open to the public.
+This park is home to the annual Shakespeare in the Park and the Annual Atlantic Beach Arts in the Park festival with more than 60 fine arts and crafts exhibitors - along with food trucks and live music - open to the public.